danielabar/meblog/src/markdown/tdd-by-example.md

 }
 ```

-What I wanted to add was another per year entry to show the percentage difference in total and per category spending as compared to the previous year, something like this:
+What I wanted to add was another per year entry to show the percentage difference in total and per category spending as compared to the previous year, like this:

 ```json
 {